What is xylitol?

 While it can be found in many products, such as sugar-free chewing gum and chewable vitamins, it’s also becoming increasingly popular in baking.
 That means there’s a possibility it may be present in cakes and other treats.

 Any amount can cause serious health issues, particularly in dogs.
-But, as a rule of thumb, it’s estimated that 50-100mg of xylitol per kilogram of body weight, can cause hypoglycemia.
+But, as a rule of thumb, it’s estimated that 50-100mg of xylitol per kilogram of body weight, can cause hypoglycemia (see explanation below).
 If that’s accurate, then xylitol is even more toxic to dogs than the stimulant theobromine, which is found in chocolate.

 The most common cause of xylitol poisoning is sugar-free chewing gum and some brands reportedly contain as much as one gram in each piece.
-That means it could take just three pieces to leave a 30kg dog, such as a Labrador, seriously ill.
+That means it could take just three pieces of xylitol gum to leave a 30kg dog, such as a Labrador, seriously ill.

 Why is xylitol poisonous to dogs?

-What should I do if my pet has swallowed xylitol?
+What should I do if my dog has swallowed xylitol?

 Xylitol is contained in a whole host of sugar-free products you probably didn’t know about, including some baking and pudding mixes, cakes and buns, sugar-free chewing gum and mints, flavoured waters, medicines and vitamins, jams and honey, protein bars, toothpaste and mouthwash, jelly sweeties, peanut butter and cosmetics and baby wipes.